CARE FOR YOUR HOUSE WITH PINE TAR

 Painting with pine tar is an experience.
 Here are some tips and advice on the painting process.

-If you need several tins for your wooden surface, mix the colours together and stir well before you start.
+If you have cans from different batches, you should mix them with each other before painting.
 This will ensure that the entire wooden surface has a uniform appearance and colour.

 A huge advantage of pine tar is that no primer is needed.
 It is important to remove algae and mildew and make sure that the wood is dry before you start painting.
 Wood surfaces that have already been treated with our pine tars only need to be cleaned of dirt and dust.
 A wire brush should be used on wood that has previously been limewashed to get rid of any flaking paint.
 Finish off by brushing the entire surface with a softer brush or broom.